Background Image for Header:

 Assessment Essentials #1: Getting Started with Assessment

-we’re assessing and why?
+What is it we’re assessing and why?

 Robynn Shannon (Assistant Director of Assessment in the Teaching and Learning Commons) and Lou Slimak (Director of Academic Excellence and Assessment) will introduce workshop participants to the fundamentals of assessing student learning and dispel common misconceptions about assessment before moving on to an interactive, hands-on activity.
 The short introductory presentation will cover assessment at course, program, and institutional levels, assessment as a key step in backward, integrated course design, and how to use assessment results to improve learning.